One More Saturday Night (1986)

 Produced in part by Dan Aykroyd, this unofficial Saturday Night Live movie marks the first — and last — big-screen vehicle for the legendary SNL writing/performing team of Al Franken and Tom Davis.
 Having helped change television forever, they aimed for the pictures, scripting and starring as co-leads of the touring bar band Badmouth.
 Franken is the one with the ’fro; Davis is the one with the ’fro.
 Both mainly just wanna smoke pot and get laid; both front the film’s least engaging minutes.

 Luckily, One More Saturday Night is an ensemble comedy with multiple overlapping storylines.
 A sad-sack widowed dad (the great Chelcie Ross, Major League) has his first date in 23 years.
 His eldest daughter (Nan Woods, In the Mood) plans to lose her virginity.
 His youngest daughter (Nina Siemaszko, Airheads) throws a wild party while babysitting an infant.
-And so on, diverging, converging and overlapping until the sun rises, bygones become bygones, and everyone enjoys communal flapjacks.
+And so on, diverging, converging and interweaving until the sun rises, bygones become bygones, and everyone enjoys communal flapjacks.

 Franken and Davis’ script quickly sets up the chessboard for maximum madcap antics that fall just shy of wringing no more than a couple of overly gracious chuckles.
 Here’s the thing: That’s fine, because One More Saturday Night is exceedingly affable, which many funny ’80s comedies are not.
 Ross and Woods each get nice moments that can’t help but feel real and tender.
 The movie’s shortage of laughs may account for why it barely played theaters.
 It contains nary a pair of stolen underpants, act of nonconsensual sex nor Asian stereotype.